 In My Hands: Memories of a Holocaust Rescuer by Irene Gut Opdyke

 This inspiring memoir tells of the experiences of Irene Gutowna, a 17-year-old Polish nursing student who found every opportunity she could to help the Jews living in Nazi-occupied countries, first leaving food for those in the ghetto, then protecting and hiding Jews who worked with her.
-School Library Journal urges that regardless of whether you have read many holocaust memoirs, “this one is a must, for its impact is so powerful.”
-From School Library Journal. [chapter book, ages 10 and up]
+School Library Journal urges that regardless of whether you have read many Holocaust memoirs, “this one is a must, for its impact is so powerful.”
+From School Library Journal. [middle grade, ages 10 and up]

 Yellow Star by Jennifer Roy